Searching for millicharged particles with 1 kg of Skipper-CCDs using the NuMI beam at Fermilab: Oscura Integration Test

 \section{Oscura Integration Test}

 The Oscura Integration Test (OIT) is a planned engineering test with 10\% of the total mass of the full Oscura detector payload.
-The current plan consists of having a fully instrumented slice, as shown in Figure \ref{fig:slice}.
+The detail configuration of OIT has not been defined.
+Here, we will consider OIT having a fully instrumented slice, as shown in Figure~\ref{fig:slice}.
 This slice will have 16 SMs comprising about 2~kg of active CCDs when fully instrumented.

 For this engineering test, we do not expect a 100\% production yield, and we assume 1~kg of detectors in good condition.
-We do not expect a fully assembled shield for the OIT, and we assume 6 inches of lead shielding the detector from environmental radiation.
+We do not expect a fully assembled shield for OIT, and we assume 6 inches of lead shielding the detector from environmental radiation.
 We make no assumptions about an additional neutron shield.
-For comparison, SENSEI's shielding during its MINOS run was only 3 inches of lead~\cite{SENSEI:2020dpa}.
+For comparison, SENSEI's shielding during its run at the MINOS cavern near detector hall at Fermilab, was only 3 inches of lead~\cite{SENSEI:2020dpa}.